 It is a proven fact that the mind is like velcro to anything negative that happens and like teflon to the positive things.

 What works best for me to get out of the narrative of “me and my story” and all it’s accompanying negativity is to change brain states.
 If I shift to Alpha brain state by doing a breathing pattern for a few minutes, my body relaxes and in Alpha state it is hard to worry and be negative.
-It is important to note though, that is is hard to do a breathing pattern when stressed out, so first you have to think about something that relaxes you like walking on the beach or taking a hot bath, or whatever it is that relaxes you, and that will relax you enough to then start a deep breathing pattern.
-Once we are in Alpha state, the mind is alert, has clarity and access to intuition.
+It is important to know though, that is is hard to do a breathing pattern when stressed out, so first you have to think about something that relaxes you like walking on the beach or taking a hot bath, or whatever it is that relaxes you, and that will relax you enough to then start a deep breathing pattern. in Alpha state, the mind is alert, has clarity we're more connected to intuition.
 In Alpha it is easy to be in the present moment when you have that intention.
 In the present moment our sense of identity no longer comes from our “story” but instead comes from a much deeper place, a place of pure consciousness.